Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Introduction

 Recently, fluctuation observables have attracted much attention within theoretical and experimental studies.
 In fact, (higher-order) moments of particle multiplicity distributions provide an excellent opportunity to reveal more details of the collision process and, thus, of the phase structure of QCD.
 In particular, strictly conserved quantum numbers (charges) of the strong interaction, like baryon number ($B$), electric charge ($Q$) and strangeness ($S$) expressed in terms of their net-numbers $N_B^{({\rm net})}$, $N_Q^{({\rm net})}$ and $N_S^{({\rm net})}$, are of interest in heavy-ion collisions.
 For the conjectured critical point, for example, one expects a non-monotonic behavior in the fluctuations of net-baryon number and net-electric charge~\cite{Berges:1998rc,Halasz:1998qr,Stephanov:1998dy,Stephanov:1999zu,Hatta:2002sj}.
-Higher-order moments should be especially sensitive to critical phenomena if the correlation lengths grow in the vicinity of the critical point~\cite{Stephanov:2008qz} despite dynamical, non-equilibrium effects such as critical slowing down~\cite{Berdnikov:1999ph}.
-Moreover, for vanishing $n_B^{({\rm net})}$ fluctuation observables have also received revived attention because of the possibility to extract freeze-out parameters from first-principles by comparing experimental data to lattice QCD results~\cite{Karsch:2012wm,Bazavov:2012vg,Borsanyi:2013hza,Mukherjee:2013lsa}.
+Higher-order moments should be especially sensitive to critical phenomena if the correlation lengths grow in the vicinity of the critical point~\cite{Stephanov:2008qz}.
+However, non-equilibrium, dynamical effects such as critical slowing down can limit the growth of the correlation lengths~\cite{Berdnikov:1999ph} and thus influence the behavior of the higher-order moments~\cite{Kitazawa:2013bta}.
+For vanishing $n_B^{({\rm net})}$ fluctuation observables have also received revived attention because of the possibility to extract freeze-out parameters from first-principles by comparing experimental data to lattice QCD results~\cite{Karsch:2012wm,Bazavov:2012vg,Borsanyi:2013hza,Mukherjee:2013lsa}.

 In 2010 and 2011, the RHIC facility has engaged in the search for the critical point and the exploration of the QCD phase diagram by running a beam energy scan program with center-of-mass collision energies per nucleon-nucleon pair of $\sqrt{s}=7.7,\, 11.5,\, 19.6,\, 27,\, 39,\, 62.4$ and $200$~GeV.
 Recently, results on the net-proton fluctuations in terms of ratios of higher-order cumulants of the net-proton distribution were reported~\cite{Adamczyk:2013dal}.
 Due to the fact that isospin-fluctuations remain finite at the critical point, the critical fluctuations in the net-baryon number are directly imprinted in the net-proton fluctuations~\cite{Hatta:2003wn}.
 Sources of finite and non-equilibrium fluctuations can, however, significantly hide the critical fluctuations in the net-proton number as compared to net-baryon number fluctuations~\cite{Kitazawa:2011wh,Kitazawa:2012at}.